Is Google Play Books worth it for self-publishing ebooks?

 The Horrid Google Play Publishing Interface

 It is next to impossible to navigate, understand and use.
-Finding the start page itself is a real challenge.
+Finding the publishing start page itself is a real challenge in itself.

 It is worse than a Douglas Adams gag: